 Lisa Covert

 Lisa Covert earned her Ph.D. from Yale University.
-She specializes in Latin American history and is an affiliate of the Latin American and Caribbean Studies, Urban Studies, and the Carolina Lowcountry and Atlantic World programs.
+She specializes in Latin American history and is an affiliate of the Latin American and Caribbean Studies, Urban Studies, and the Women’s and Gender Studies programs.

-Dr. Covert's book, San Miguel de Allende: Mexicans, Foreigners, and the Making of a World Heritage Site, examines how a once small, quiet Mexican town became a UNESCO World Heritage Site and home to one of Mexico's largest foreign populations.
+Covert's book, San Miguel de Allende: Mexicans, Foreigners, and the Making of a World Heritage Site (University of Nebraska Press, 2017), examines how a once small, quiet Mexican town became a UNESCO World Heritage Site and home to one of Mexico's largest foreign populations.
 The study explores the intersections of economic development strategies and national identity formation, revealing new insights into how towns and cities grappled with change in the twentieth century.

-Dr. Covert is currently working on two projects driven by the following questions: who gets to define cultural patrimony, who gets to benefit, and how does this help us understand changing power dynamics between international organizations, national governments, and local communities?
+Covert is currently working on two projects driven by the following questions: who gets to define cultural patrimony, who gets to benefit, and how does this help us understand changing power dynamics between international organizations, national governments, and local communities?
+The first project examines conflicting visions for rebuilding Cusco, Peru in the aftermath of the 1950 earthquake.
+The second project seeks to reimagine Charleston’s history and urban space from the “people’s” perspective.

 Education